-3.2.1.4.
+3.3.3.4.
 Regular review of the list of available service types

 The normal evolution of any infrastructure and middleware stack means that some service types might become obsolete with time.
-To avoid filling up GOCDB with too many disused services, a regular review of the list of available service types will be made.
-This task will be under the responsibility of GOCDB developers, who will get information from EMI and EGI-JRA1 before producing a list of service types candidate for decommission.
+To avoid filling up GOCDB with unused services, a regular review of the list of available service types will be made.
+This task will be under the responsibility of GOCDB developers, who will get information from the Software Providers (EMI and EGI-JRA1) before producing a list of service types that are candidates for decommission.

-3.2.1.5.
+3.3.3.5.
 Summary of the complete procedure